sjhudek/logo-generator/README.md

-# SVG Image Generator Using Node.js, Inquirerand Jest
+# SVG Image Generator Using Node.js, Inquirer, and Jest
 A Node.js command-line application that takes in user input to generate a logo and save it as an SVG file

 ## User Story